Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you are lucky enough to find love, remember it is there and don't throw it away."
+> "It's your life; you don't need someone's permission to live the life you want.
+Be brave to live from your heart."
-> — **Stephen Hawking**
+> — **Roy T. Bennett**

 ---

-_Last updated: 29 September 2025 ⏳_
+_Last updated: 30 September 2025 ⏳_